 At the time of your appointment, we collect any and all applicable copayments, coinsurances, deductibles or other non-covered charges.
-Insurance plans and policies vary, and because of that, it’s unlikely that we will know your exact coverage.
+Insurance plans and policies vary, therefore it’s unlikely we will know your exact coverage.
 It’s your responsibility to understand what services are covered before making an appointment.

 For any questions related to your deductible, please refer to the phone number found on your insurance card.
-We ask that you please notify us if your insurance coverage or employment changes, as well as any changes in your address or telephone number.
+We ask that you please notify us if your insurance coverage or employment changes, or if there are any changes to your address or telephone number.

 The entire process can take several weeks before you receive your first statement.

 After your insurance company processes the charges, you’ll receive a statement from our office with any balances due.
 We ask that you please pay all balances by the date listed.
 Delinquent accounts may go to a collection agency if balances go unpaid for 120 days.
 If your account remains unpaid, we may dismiss you from our practice.